tyrelh/tyrelh.github.io/static/media/DenoAndGithubActions.c78b7fdd.md

 To create tests, all you need to use is use the `Deno.test()` method included with Deno within files ending in *test* (`{*_,}test.{js,ts,jsx,tsx}`) anywhere in your project structure.
 I put mine in *tests/*.

-Example of a basic test
+Example of a basic test:

 ```typescript
 import { assert } from "https://deno.land/std/testing/asserts.ts";